 After the tour, we headed over to Odaiba, an artificial island in Tokyo Bay, to check out the oh-so popular instagram spot teamLab Borderless Digital Art Museum.
 Once you start exploring the exhibits, you’ll find this museum is just as cool as it looks online.
 I was surprised by how much time we spent here.
 This museum sells out so buy tickets in advance online.

 Day 4: Day Trip to Nikko

 There are lots of great day trip opportunities from Tokyo, but we picked Nikko for its scenery, temples, and shrines.
 We were too late to see the fall foliage, but we found Nikko to be one of our favorite parts of the trip.
 Nikko is easy to access with a Japan Rail Pass.
 Highlights include the Shinkyo Bridge, Toshogu Shrine, and Kegon Falls.
-Details of what to see and do in Nikko will be covered in a separate post soon!
+Check out all of the details here.

 Day 5: Gardens, Sushi, and Shinjuku at Night